Will UKMLA Replace PLAB?31 Jan, 20239 Minutes

 What is UKMLA?

 The MLA is a replacement for the PLAB test.
 The GMC has officially announced that it will be rolled out in 2024.
+The PLAB will continue to exist in 2024 during which time it will become compliant with MLA requirements.
 So, what will the UKMLA exams look like?
 Much like PLAB, it will come in two parts, one of which will be a written exam and the other a practical exam.
+In fact the GMC have confirmed that candidates shouldn't notice any tangible difference in the tests since the MLA content map which replaces the PLAB blueprint covers the same areas.
+They've told us explicitly that the transition will not affect candidates' preparations for, or experience of, taking the test.

 Part 1: Applied Knowledge Test (AKT)